microsoft/mu/docs/What/overview.md

 ### Project Organization

-This wiki is hosted on the main repository for Project Mu, which is used as a central collection point for community interaction and documentation.
-The bulk of the code for the project is hosted in a number of other repositories, grouped/divided by function and dependencies.
+This documentation is hosted in the main repository for Project Mu, which is used as a central collection point for community interaction and documentation.
+The build system and firmware code for the project is hosted in a number of other repositories, grouped/divided by function, partner, license, and dependencies.
 Several of these repositories are brought together by the build system to create a FW project, but we'll get into those details later. ;)

 For now, an overview of the repositories and what code you'll find there...